jinisaweaklearner/AWS/common_questions.md

 https://docs.aws.amazon.com/efs/latest/ug/performance.html

+Amazon EFS provides elastic, shared file storage that is POSIX-compliant.
+The file system you create supports concurrent read and write access from multiple Amazon EC2 instances and is accessible from all of the Availability Zones in the AWS Region where it is created.

+File lock, concurrent access, auto scale = EFS

 ## AWS Elastic Beanstalk
 AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.